‘THE MOST HAUNTED CITY IN AMERICA’

 Before embarking on a ghost stalk, avoid the jinx of being underprepared and bring along the SWISSGEAR 3592 backpack and SWISSGEAR 7635 Expandable Hybrid luggage.
 Organize snacks, essentials, and devices inside the sleek, black camo 3592 backpack.
 Boasting a sinister smoky look, its RFID pockets will block sneaky perps from stealing your info.

 Designed to give utmost space in a small decadent stature, the SWISSGEAR 7635 Expandable Hybrid luggage can be spun through any ghoulish setting while still protecting your things.
 With a timeless ABS hardshell and polyester exterior, avoid freak accidents with its organized interior.
+Checkout SWISSGEAR luggage sets that come in hardshell and softside, and expand your suitcase for travel.

 Ready with impeccable gear, step into a picturesque neighborhood and unveil the skeletons hiding in its shadows.